-Warm selling require you to do your homework to get a better understanding of who this person you plan reaching out to is.
+Warm selling requires you to do your homework to get a better understanding of who this person you plan to reach out to is.
 Research their company and determine if they are a good fit.
 Don’t call or email someone who doesn't need what you offer — you'd only interrupt them for something that would not work for them.
 Find your target on LinkedIn.
 What college did they go to?
 Are you in similar groups?
 What interests do they list?
 What jobs?
 Can you find anything in common?

 Take a look at their company website.
 Do they write any blogs?
 Anything that interests you?
 Maybe share on your LinkedIn and tag them?